bevyengine/bevy-website/content/learn/book/getting-started/ecs/_index.md

 }
 ```

-The parameters we pass in to a "system function" define what entities the system runs on.
-In this case, `greet_people` will run on all entities with the `Person` and `Name` component.

-Now running our app will result in the following output:
+Running our app will result in the following output:

 ```
 hello world!